Henri Picciotto's

 What to buy

 Given technology, speed and accuracy in algebraic manipulation no longer constitute legitimate priorities.
-However a grasp of the fundamental structures of algebra (the meaning of variables, operations, functions, equations) remains crucial.
+However, a grasp of the fundamental structures of algebra (the meaning of variables, operations, functions, equations) remains crucial.
 Intelligent use of manipulatives can help.
 They provide a hands-on approach where the inner logic of the model replaces the memorization of seemingly arbitrary rules.

 The Lab Gear is a comprehensive manipulative environment I designed for the teaching and learning of algebra.
 I have written three books' worth of activities for it -- The Algebra Lab: High School, Algebra Lab Gear: Basic Algebra, and Algebra Lab Gear: Algebra 1.
-The first is available on this site.
+The first is available for free download on this site.
 The other two, and the blocks, are available from Didax.
 (Scroll down for more on what to buy, or click here for info on where to order.)

 For a full training on the Lab Gear, you can hire me to run an in-service or pre-service workshop.
 I can introduce the Lab Gear in one or two days, or incorporate that into a more general course on teaching algebra, which can run from two to five days.
-Or watch the introductory videos on this site.
+Or watch the videos on this site.

 Top